rxqv/htv/README.md

 `htv ALL -R -a -t "<TAG>"`
  - When I search for brand or tag XYZ, it shows empty search results

- If you are using tag, company, or blacklist filtering for search, you will need to make sure that the filters have quotes around them and are spelled and capitalized correctly.
+ If you are using tag, company, or blacklist filtering for search, you will need to make sure that the filters have quotes around them and are spelled correctly.

- Example: `htv ALL -c majin label` will show empty search results, but `htv ALL -c "Magin Label"` will show the correct results.
+ Example: `htv ALL -c majin label` will show empty search results, but `htv ALL -c "magin label"` will show the correct results.
 - How can I send you death threats or feature requests?

 Send an email to rxqv@waifu.club and I probably won't read it unless you ask nicely.